 - MRI.
 This test uses large magnets, radio waves, and a computer to make detailed images of organs and structures within the body.

-So far, there is no cure for Parkinson.
-But your healthcare provider can plan treatment based on the severity of the symptoms and the progression of the disease.
+So far, there is no cure for Parkinson’s.
+However, your healthcare provider can plan treatment based on the symptoms’ severity and the disease’s progression.
 PD does not affect people the same way.
 You may need:

 - Complementary and supportive therapies, such as diet, exercise, counseling, stress management, physical therapy, occupational therapy, and speech therapy